How Much Will Obamacare Cost Me?

 You won't pay more than 2 percent of your income for a Silver Plan.

-I'm Not Planning to, or Didn't, Get Insurance - If you didn't get insurance by January 30, 2017, and you go without for three months, you'll owe an extra income tax of 2.5 percent of your adjusted gross income when you pay your 2016 income taxes.
+I'm Not Planning to, or Didn't, Get Insurance - If you are without insurance for three months or more, you'll owe an extra income tax of 2.5 percent of your adjusted gross income when you pay your 2018 income taxes.
 It can't be less than a minimum flat tax of $695 per adult plus $347.50 per child, up to $2,085 per household.
 It can't be more than the cost of the Bronze plan.
+But the Trump administration directed the Internal Revenue Service to ignore this requirement and not assess the tax.
+The Tax Cut and Jobs Act repealed this tax effective 2019.

-Even though it's higher, paying the tax probably still costs less than getting insurance.
-But your costs will increase dramatically if you run out of luck.
+Even though you don't have to pay the tax, it's still a good idea to at least have catastrophic insurance.
 For example, the average emergency room visit is $1,265.
 If you break your foot, treatment could cost $16,000.
-Cancer treatment can cost $30,000 ($7,000 for chemotherapy alone).
+Cancer treatment can cost $30,000, with $7,000 going for chemotherapy alone.

 I Have Insurance - Your health insurance costs stay the same.
 But, you might get a better plan for lower costs from Obamacare.
 Keep in mind, too, that health insurance costs are rising regardless of Obamacare.
 Businesses have been putting more of the cost onto employees for years, just to keep their profit margins.
 Health care costs have been rising, on average, 3-4 percent a year, so insurance companies are raising their fees to cover their profit margins.
 So if your health insurance costs have been rising, they will continue to do so for these reasons.